2.4 The Mirror in the Woods

 Location: Arbola Forest

-Timeline: Sixth Age, 52 Year, Spring to Summer
+Timeline: Sixth Age, 52 Year, Spring

 Time is not a straight line for the Architect; it is a tapestry that I have spent eons unraveling and reweaving.
-While I wrote abot the Drokka princes pace their “gilded cage” in the summer heat of the 52nd year, my mind drifted back to the spring of that same year long ago.
+While I wrote about the Drokka princes pace their “gilded cage” in the summer heat of the 52nd year, my mind drifted back to the spring of that same year long ago.
 To understand the “Wrath” that is coming, one must first understand the “Silence” that preceded it.

 Before the iron boots of Barkla and Brega ever bruised the silver-wood of Arbola, there was the elfess’.